UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-kafkanet/README.md

 - Luka Salvatore Pecoraro
 - Jakob Adam Šircelj

-## Repository organisation
+## Repository organization

-The repository is organised into directories as follows:
+The repository is organized into directories as follows:

 - `notebooks`: Jupyter notebooks with the code for the project.
 - `report`: The LaTeX source code and output PDF for the project report.